Caltech-IPAC/spherex-archive-documentation/documentation/spherex_data_products.md

 - `Planning Period` designates the survey plan uploaded to the spacecraft, e.g. `2025W18_2B`.
 Each planning period covers approximately 3.5 days of operation.

-- `Observation ID` includes the survey planning period and the large and small slew counters, e.g. `2025W18_2B_0001_1`.
+- `Observation ID` includes the survey planning period and the large and small slew counters.
+For example, `2025W18_2B_0001_1` contains the planning period (`2025W18_2B`), the large slew counter (`0001`), and the small slew counter (`1`).
 Each large slew has a maximum of 4 small slews, so the allowed small slew counter range is 1 to 4.
-Some large slews will have less than 4 small slews.
+Some large slews will have fewer than 4 small slews.

 - `Detector` is an integer from 1 through 6.